 UNT Dallas has procedures in place that are sensitive to those who report sexual assault, domestic violence, dating violence, and stalking, including informing individuals about their right to file criminal charges, as well as the availability of counseling, mental health resources, and community services in writing.
-Title IX may provide supportive measures to prevent contact between a complainant and an accused party in writing.
-Supportive measures may be available regardless of whether the victim chooses to report the crime to law enforcement in writing.
+Title IX may provide supportive measures, such as No Contact Orders, to prevent contact between a Complainant and an accused party in writing.
+Supportive measures are available regardless of whether the victim chooses to report the crime to law enforcement in writing.